EdM44/hydraulics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# hydraulics
+# Description

-This R package contains functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and
-3) plot a Moody diagram.
+The *hydraulics* R package contains functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and 3) plot a Moody diagram.
 The format of functions and solutions are designed to be compatible with the *iemisc* package that includes open channel hydraulics solutions.

 # Installation